John Street Pumping Station: History

 In 1895 and 1904 Toronto suffered large scale fires.
 During these events issues had occurred with John Street Pumping Station.
 A primarily issue was the supply lines that ran from the station to Toronto Island.

 In 1908 a new tunnel system was constructed from Toronto Island, and this was connected to the John Street Pumping Station.
+This tunnel is now referred to as the Cross Harbor Watermain Tunnel or CHWT.

 On January 1, 1954, the new Metro corporation took over water supply duties.
 At this time the station had a capacity of 641 million litres per day, serving a population of 1.25 million residents.

 During the 1960s the station pumps were converted to be electrically driven, with one backup diesel driven pump for emergency purposes.
 At this time the station had a capacity of 991 million litres per day, serving a population of 2.2 million residents.

 In 1977 the Toronto Island Water Treatment Plant (at the time referred to as the Island Filtration Plant) was constructed.
 It supplied water to the John Street Pumping Station by the 1908 Treated Water Tunnel.

 During the 1980s planning had occurred for the construction of the new SkyDome stadium on the pumping station site.
 The station complex had grown to five buildings, some nearly a century old.
 An original plan had considered locating the station underneath the SkyDome; however, this was ultimately deemed impractical.
 The selected option was the relocation of the station to its present location along Lakeshore Boulevard.

 This relocation project was undertaken by R.V.
 Anderson Associates Limited and was constructed by Ellis Don contractors.
 This work required uninterrupted supply of water from the pumping station during the course of the work.
 Reviews were undertaken for pump replacements but it was ultimately determined that the existing pumps were of high quality and were best to be saved.
 The project then considered the design of the new station to accommodate the existing pumps.
 This then required the staged relocation of the existing pumps to the new station all while maintaining the City water supply.

 The whole process of commissioning and decommissioning the nine pumps was carried out from May through August, 1987.
 By the end of the September 1987, the old John Street pumping station was demolished except for the surge tank which remaining until October 1987.
 Once the old station was removed work could then proceed on the SkyDome construction.